View Print Version

 How can I manage leafhopper populations?

 Leafhoppers may be present as early as February and as late as November.
 Monitor leafhopper populations in early and late season, including postharvest in order to manage populations not controlled by your general insect management program.
-Monitor using yellow sticky card traps (best) placed at the top of the cherry canopy (VanSteenwyk 1990).
+Monitor using yellow sticky card traps placed 3-5 feet up at the edge of the cherry canopy.
 University trials for postharvest management of leafhoppers are not available in the Pacific Northwest.
 University of California recommendations for postharvest treatment of leafhopper vectors of X disease include Esfenvalerate (eg Asana XL), Lambda-cyhalothrin (e.g. Warrior II) (1.28–2.56 fl oz/acre), or Thiamethoxam (e.g. Actara) (2–2.75 oz/acre) (Purcell 1987, UCIPM 2015).
 Each of these chemicals are toxic to bees, and should not be used around flowering plants.